vinayaktitti2015/GUI_Automation_Framework/README.md

 # User Defined Functions

 This is a java-based automation reusable library.
-User can import the above `Automation_UserDefinedFunctions.jar` file into your project & call the ready to execute functions.
+User can import the above `Automation_UserDefinedFunctions.jar` file into your build project such as import from Maven central repo & call the ready to execute functions.

 Library Contains: